-2016 £m 2015 £m 1 Half year Half year Full year Investment return related experience on fixed income securities note (a) (64) (25) (17) Investment return related impact due to changed expectation of profits on in-force variable annuity business in future periods based on current period separate account return, net of related hedging activity and other items note (b) (173) (246) (736) Total US operations (237) (271) (753)
+2016 £m 2015 £m Em

+Half year Half year Full year

+Investment return related experience on fixed income securities note(a) Investment return related impact due to changed expectation of profits on in-force variable annuity business in future periods based on current period separate account return, net of (64) (25) (17)

+related hedging activity and other itemsnote(b) (173) (246) (736)

+Total US operations (237) (271) (753)

-- (a) The charge relating to fixed income securities comprises the following elements: - the impact on portfolio yields of changes in the asset portfolio in the period; - the excess of actual realised gains and losses over the amortisation of interest-related realised gains and losses recorded in the profit and loss account; and - credit experience (versus the longer-term assumption). - (b) This item reflects the net impact of: - changes in projected future fees and future benefit costs arising from the difference between the actual growth in separate account asset values in the current period and that assumed at the start of the period; and - related hedging activity arising from realised and unrealised gains and losses on equity-related hedges and interest rate options, and other items.
+- (a) The charge relating to fixed income securities comprises the following elements: - the impact on portfolio yields of changes in the asset portfolio in the period; - the excess of actual realised gains and losses over the amortisation of interest-related realised gains and losses recorded in the profit and loss account; and losses recorded in the profit and loss account; and losses recorded in the profit and loss account; and losses recorded in the profit and loss account; and losses recorded in the profit and losses account; and losses recorded in the profit and losses account; and losses recorded in the profit and losses account; and losses recorded in the profit and losses account; and losses recorded in the profit and losses account; and losses recorded in the profit and losses account; and losses recorded in the profit and losses account; and losses recorded in the profit and losses account; and losses recorded in the profit and losses account; and losses account accou - credit experience (versus the longer-term assumption). - (b) This item reflects the net impact of: - changes in projected future fees and future benefit costs arising from the difference between the actual growth in separate account asset values in the current period and that assumed at the start of the period; and the start of the period of the per - related hedging activity arising from realised and unrealised gains and losses on equity-related hedges and interest rate options, and other items.